-If your AC deviates from how it operates daily, then it means the compressor is not in good shape.
+If your AC deviates from how it operates daily, then it means the compressor is not in good n proper working order.
 Knowing your home AC in and out is very crucial so that you can quickly notice any compressor failure.
 Dealing with the problem at the initial stages saves you from having to replace the whole AC unit when it gets damaged completely.

 Here are the four signs that show that your home AC compressor is not functioning correctly.

 When the compressor fan air is warm or lukewarm, then that means the system is overheating.
 The compressor needs to compress high-pressure gas to create heat that is expelled by the fan to ensure that the system doesn’t overheat.
 Therefore, warm, or lukewarm air from the fan means that there is a compressor dysfunction.

 The compressor fan needs to run smoothly when you turn on the AC.
 However, when you hear hissing sounds from the system, then the refrigerant gas may leak.
 This might also be caused by compressor motor malfunction.
 This problem, in turn, results in an extended start-up time of the AC unit when it is switched on.